-Rooms are furnished with extra-long twin single beds and/or bunk beds, desks, chairs, and drawer space for each student.
-They also include closets, mirrors, wastebaskets, bookshelves, general lighting, and curtains.
-Unless you are in a single room, you will be sharing with at least one other person.
+Rooms in campus housing are furnished with twin XL single beds* and/or bunk beds desks, chairs, and drawer space for each student.
+Rooms also include closets, mirrors, bookshelves, and wastebaskets.
+The room already has lighting fixtures installed and curtains on the windows.
+Unless you are in a single room, you will be sharing the space with at least one other roommate.

 Did you know that over 90 percent of the materials in most student-room waste streams are recyclable or compostable?
-To reduce the use of natural resources and the amount of recyclables or compostables going to our landfills, Residential and Student Service Programs, in conjunction with Campus Recycling and Refuse, initiated an innovative “minibin” recycling and composting system in your residence hall.
+To reduce the use of natural resources and the number of recyclables or compostables going to our landfills, Residential and Student Service Programs, in conjunction with Campus Recycling and Refuse, initiated an innovative “mini bin” recycling and composting system in your residence hall.

 - Mixed paper goes into the blue bin

 - Landfill waste goes into the black deskside mini bin